FIU College of Engineering and Computing: Facilities

 In 1973, the School of Technology was established with former Dean, Robert Ellis at the original University Park Campus.
 The College of Technology later established a School of Engineering as a division in 1983, under Dean Lambert Tall and Associate Dean Leroy Thompson.
 The college became official in 1984 as the College of Engineering and Applied Sciences and was later renamed to the College of Engineering and Design in 1989.
 In 1998, the college relocated to the Cordis building and was renamed to the College of Engineering.
 In 2005, School of Computing and Information Sciences joined and the College of Engineering and Computing was born.
 The college resides at the Engineering Center (EC), a 250000 sqft. building on 38 acre situated less than two miles (3 km) from the University Park Campus, and at the Computing, Arts, Sciences and Education (CASE) building located at the Modesto Maidique Campus.
-The two facilities house world class research centers, teaching laboratories, faculty offices, study areas, computing facilities, and research laboratories.
+The two facilities house research centers, teaching laboratories, faculty offices, study areas, computing facilities, and research laboratories.
 The college also offers classes for students who live farther north of the city at the Biscayne Bay Campus in North Miami, as well as at the FIU at I-75 in Broward County.